mozilla/application-services/components/support/nimbus-cli/README.md

-  tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files unenroll      Unenroll from all experiments and rollouts help          Print this message or the help of the given subcommand(s)
+  tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files unenroll      Unenroll from all experiments and rollouts validate      Validate an experiment against a feature manifest help          Print this message or the help of the given subcommand(s)

 Options: